ArjunMohanty/Discussion-Thread-System/README.md

-Discussion Thread System
-The Discussion Thread System allows users to create discussion threads, view individual posts, add comments, and reply to comments in a nested structure.
+The **Discussion Thread System** allows users to create discussion threads, view individual posts, add comments, and reply to comments in a nested structure.

 Features:
 - Create discussion threads